jean-pepe/NONSENSE_generator/Design Document/SystemTest.md

    Then it should analyze each word and store it in its dictionary.
 7. Given new words are added to the dictionaries,
    When a sentence is generated,
-   Then the new words should be available for the future generations.
+   Then the new words should be available for the next generations.
 8. Given the frontend web page,
    When the user wants to select the verb tense,
    Then the system should show the three available tenses: Past, Present and Future.